MarcOhPolo/encryptedMessaging/docs/dev-log.md

 The code is in a good place so I am going to back and review the code and clean it up, maybe write some documentation for the parts that most likely won't change.
 ---

+### 2025-12-16

+Cleaned up the code and have start with finishing the p2p connection, my first issue is that the client can get the address and port information from the server however the port that it sends is the port that the server is using, which means the socket connection is refused.
+I'm not sure which way I want to go since I still have to implement

+1. a mechansim that allows the recipient of the request to accept or deny the connection
+2. a mechanism that opens a new port, or disconnects from the server and listens for a new connection from the other client for p2p connection

+I think for now I will focus on number 1, and as I go I should be able to figure out the best method forward.
+Another architerctural note that I realised is that the server is handling message encoding logic, but it might be more useful for the encoding logic to all be in EventBus.py.
+It would help changing and expanding on the encoding formats.

+It's starting to become a pattern in this project where I wrote something a while ago without foreseeing how something could become a problem later, every time I want to implement a feature or function, I realise that there are issues with the architecture I had in mind.

 ## Architecture or Concept Notes (Optional)
 Use this section to jot down any important design thoughts that don’t fit neatly into a daily entry: